deg0nz/MagicMirror-Display-Controller/readme.md

 If you want it started as a `systemd` service, you have to copy the `.service` file to `/lib/systemd/system` and reload the `systemd` daemons.

-Here's an example of the commands needed:
+Here's an example of the commands needed (cwd is the repository):

 ```
 # cp ./pir_sensor.service /lib/systemd/system